 Mr Yates beamed at her.
 “Quite.
 Every human is unique – I’m telling you it will always be totally impossible.
 We should not play God.”

 Read The Heaviness of Genie Magee – the secrets of anti-gravity revealed.

 ‘The Best Genie Magee story left till last.’

-Although Sam writes to the troubles of the world in his books he always write to the overcoming of them, we are facing troubled times, we have made a mess of things, but as we made the mess, it is time for us to clean it up, so get of the we are doomed wagon and step to making the changes, it all starts with each one of us, in the way we vote (Bernie) the way we treat each other, the respect we ahve for self.
-The only reason tyrants and dictators have power is because you handed it to them, underneath all that power hungry ego are scared little boys.
+Although Sam writes about the troubles of the world in his books he always writes to the overcoming of them, we are facing troubled times, we have made a mess of things, but as we made the mess, it is time for us to clean it up, so get of we are doomed wagon and step to making the changes, it all starts with each one of us, in the way we vote (Bernie) the way we treat each other, the respect we have for self.
+The only reason tyrants and dictators have power is because you handed it to them, underneath all that power-hungry ego are scared, little boys.

 This is an awesome world, let us stop f—ing it up and do something about it.